 This summary is not exhaustive of all possible Canadian federal income tax considerations and, in particular, does not describe income tax considerations relating to the deductibility of interest on money borrowed to acquire Class A Shares and Preferred Shares.
 This summary does not take into account or anticipate any changes in law, whether by legislative, governmental or judicial action, other than the Proposed Amendments.
 This summary does not deal with foreign, provincial or territorial income tax considerations, which might differ from the federal considerations.
-This summary does not apply (i) to a Shareholder that is a "financial institution" as defined in section 142.2 of the Income Tax Act, (ii) to a Shareholder that is a "tax shelter investment" as defined in subsection 143.2(1) of the Income Tax Act, (iii) to a Shareholder that is subject to the "functional currency" reporting rules in section 261 of the Income Tax Act, or (iv) to a Shareholder who has entered into a "derivative forward agreement" as defined in subsection 248(1) of the Income Tax Act with respect to Class A Shares or Preferred Shares.
+This summary does not apply (i) to a Shareholder that is a "financial institution" as defined in section 142.2 of the Income Tax Act, (ii) to a Shareholder that is subject to the "functional currency" reporting rules in section 261 of the Income Tax Act, or (iv) to a Shareholder who has entered into a "derivative forward agreement" as defined in subsection 248(1) of the Income Tax Act with respect to Class A Shares or Preferred Shares.